Windows OS Hub

 repadmin /showrepl

-The command will check the DCs and return the time and date of the last successful replication for each directory partition (last attempt xxxx was successful).
+The command checks the DC and returns the time and date of the last successful replication for each directory partition (last attempt xxxx was successful).

 Repadmin /showrepl - replication status. show when the domain controller last attempted to perform inbound replication of Active Directory

-To display additional replication info, use this command:
+For verbose replication status information, use this command:

 repadmin /showrepl *